 Freedom of Information Act Request

-Please note that Chicago Police Department (“CPD”) has primary jurisdiction within the incorporated City of Chicago.
+Please note that the Sheriff’s Office is an independent entity from the Chicago Police Department (“CPD”).
 To submit a FOIA request to CPD, please contact:

 ATTN: FOIA Officer